michaelbakshandeh/calendar-project/index.md

 -   family and school (as the amount of family time I spent increased, the amount of schoolwork I did decreased)

+The interactive version of the correlation matrix provides the specific values of the pairwise correlations.

 The amount of time I spent doing social activities was limited, so I am not considering those correlations.